 Generally Accepted Accounting Principles or GAAP is also known as US GAAP as it is in use in the US.
 These are the set of rules in place meant for governing corporate accounting and financial reporting in the United States.
-It was the Financial Accounting Standards Board (FASB) that laid the foundation of GAAP by designing a comprehensive list of methods and practices that the companies operating in the US must follow.
+The Financial Accounting Standards Board (FASB) laid the foundation of GAAP by designing a comprehensive list of methods and practices that the companies operating in the US must follow.

-The companies can report their financial statements in other formats also as per the information they want to disclose to the stakeholders.
-GAAP way of reporting, however, is mandatory for all public companies in the United States.
+The companies can also report their financial statements in other formats as per the information they want to disclose to the stakeholders.
+However, the GAAP way of reporting is mandatory for all public companies in the United States.
 As per the law, companies that trade on stock exchanges and indices must follow GAAP’s method of accounting.

 How US GAAP was Born?